Mathnerd314/stroscot/docs/Commentary/Meta.rst

 World domination
 ----------------

 Long term, Stroscot aims to replace all the programming languages in use today.
-Initially this involves improving FFI support and interoperability with other languages.
-In particular we need to be able to parse files from other languages and use data from them with Stroscot.
+Initially this involves improving FFI support and interoperability with C and C++.
+In particular we need to be able to parse headers and use data from them with Stroscot.
 Next we want to fully compile other languages, so that Stroscot is the sole compiler and all of its global optimizations can be used (`zig cc <https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html>`__ is an example of how this works).
 Once the implementation is stable enough for production use, focus will shift to developing automated conversion tools, so that the surface syntax can be changed to Stroscot's.
 And yes, this is the `E-E-E strategy <https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish>`__, but Stroscot is open source so it's all OK.
 No language I know of has developed decent two-way linkage - you can export specific C-style constructs back to C, but C can't use any of the more advanced features.

 Standardization doesn't seem necessary, a popular language builds its own standard.
 But there needs to be an open-source cross-platform implementation, with a committee process for changes to build consensus and ensure stability.
 Another alternative is to freeze Stroscot after release and design a new best language every 3-5 years